-Maximising time on small repair jobs is a great opportunity available for shops because in today’s repair process shops have less profit centers available.
+Maximizing time on small repair jobs is a great opportunity for shops because less profit centres are available to repair shops today.

 Chuck Frieberg admits that capitalizing on small repairs is a fine balancing act when the shop has a lot of DRPs, but success stems from simply allotting time to jump on the car’s repair the minute it comes through the door.

 For Devin Fischer, however, a small repair job that’s scheduled correctly could mean the difference between getting a car out on time and a car staying in the repair facility for significantly longer.

 There’s no reason cars can’t be repaired within three hours if it’s a car with smaller damage like a front fender replacement, says Chuck Freiberg.

 Freiberg, president and CEO of CDE Collision Centers, has the process down flat and it shows: for three years his first collision repair facility had a cycle time, keys-to-keys, for driveables of 3 days.
 For nondriveables, that metric was 7 days.

 Fischer, the owner of Fischer Body Shop, says a small repair can be a small dent, ding or bumper repair on a car.
 According to the 2019 FenderBender Industry Survey, the most common job-start-to-job-completion cycle time is around six business days.
 About 33 percent of shop owners reported 5-7 days, with another 18.8 percent reporting 8-10 days.